 Mr. Donald has successfully pursued claims under property, general liability, trucking, malpractice, E&O and D&O policies against primary, umbrella and excess carriers, captive insurers, state guarantee funds, insurers-in-rehabilitation and reinsurers.
-He has tried cases and argued appeals in the state courts in New Jersey and Maryland, conducted private arbitrations and mediations, and argued motions in federal courts across the nation.
+He has tried cases and argued appeals in the state courts in New Mexico, New Jersey and Maryland, conducted private arbitrations and mediations, and argued motions in federal courts across the nation.
 Most recently he secured a $10 million jury verdict in an environmental insurance coverage case concerning past mining practices.

 His hard-fought, multi-year litigations have yielded numerous eight-figure settlements for his clients in products liability and property damage insurance coverage cases.
 In an environmental case, where the carriers asserted notice was over a dozen years late, he obtained a settlement of almost 90 cents on the dollar.
 In other cases, a laser-like focus has yielded outstanding results.
 In a case against a state guarantee fund, careful procedural planning resulted in a recovery of 95% three months after the complaint was filed.
 In another case, a motion for partial summary judgment—without taking any discovery—was sufficient to obtain 100% recovery.

-Mr. Donald came to insurance coverage law from the Firm's Environmental Group, in which he is still active.
-Most recently, he obtained a multi-million dollar recovery, including 100% of future remediation costs and a substantial sum toward past costs.
+Mr. Donald came to insurance coverage law from the firm's Environmental Group, in which he is still active.
+In a contentious groundwater contamination case, he obtained a multi-million dollar recovery, including 100% of future remediation costs and a substantial sum toward past costs.
 He has had success across the full range of environmental alphabet soup including RCRA TSDFs, PCBs, TCE and PCE, UAOs and ECRA/ISRA, among others.
 Mr. Donald also counsels and litigates on mold and radiation issues.

-Mr. Donald co-chairs the Firm's Climate Change and Renewable Energy Practice.
+Mr. Donald co-chairs the firm's Climate Change and Renewable Energy Practice.
 He draws on his substantial environmental experience, his prior non-legal technical work, and his deep involvement in risk management to assist clients in understanding and controlling the coming regulatory and non-regulatory impacts of climate change.
 His article, Climate Change and the D&O Pollution Exclusion, 41 Tort, Trial & Ins.
 L.J.
 1033 (Summer 2006), is one of the first to extrapolate climate change legal impacts outside of the regulatory area.
-His most recent contribution to climate change insurance coverage scholarship is Carbon Dioxide: Harmless, Ubiquitous, and Certainly not a "Pollutant" under a Liability Policy's Absolute Pollution Exclusion, 39 Seton Hall L.R.
-107 (2009).

-Mr. Donald has published on insurance, climate change, identity theft, mold and radiation-related topics in both scholarly and trade publications.
-He has addressed radiation-related topics in Health Physics News, Health Physics and the Journal of Health Care Risk Management.
+Mr. Donald has published on cyber risk, insurance, climate change, identity theft, mold and radiation-related topics in both scholarly and trade publications.
 As a lecturer he has addressed climate change, e-discovery, mold experts, ethics issues, and internet liabilities.
 He has also moderated panels on environmental topics.
 He co-authors a blog maintained by the firm at http://www.climatelawyers.com/.

 Mr. Donald served in the U.S. Navy from 1984-1989.
 Qualified in submarines, he was the mid-watch OOD on board USS Augusta (SSN 710).